 The reliance test

-The reliance test in relation to ex turpi is also referred to as the Bowmakers Principle and looks at whether the Claimant has to plead the illegality.
+The reliance test in relation to ex turpi causa is also referred to as the Bowmakers Principle and looks at whether the Claimant has to plead the illegality.
 Where the Claimant has to plead the illegality to found their claim, the courts will not allow them to succeed.
 Conversely if the Claimant does not need to plead the illegality the claim may succeed:

 Closely related to the reliance test is the inextricably linked test.
 Where it is not necessary for the Claimant to plead the illegality, the claim may be defeated if it is inextricably linked to the cause of action: